Chris Brady (soccer): International career

 Born in the United States, Brady is of Scottish descent and eligible to play for both national teams.

+Youth

 On January 25, 2019, he was selected into the United States under-15 side that would participate in the CONCACAF Boys' Under-15 Championship.
 Brady led the United States under-20 team to the 2022 CONCACAF U-20 Championship title and won the Golden Glove award, awarded to the tournament's best goalkeeper.
 He earned three caps for the United States under-23s in the buildup to the 2024 Olympics but did not make the final squad.

+Senior

+On May 26, 2026, Brady was selected by United States head coach Mauricio Pochettino for the 2026 FIFA World Cup.
+With Brady's selection, he became the first player to be selected for the United States' FIFA World Cup squad without prior international senior experience since Juergen Sommer in 1994.
+Five days later, Brady made his debut as a second-half substitute in a 3–2 friendly win over Senegal.